 For each faucet, I also needed a Brass Hose Y with Valve (to split the faucet into two lines and keep one free for a garden hose) and a Brass Vacuum Breaker (to prevent contamination of the home water supply; some cities require this for irrigation systems).

 Use promo code BETTY15 for 15 percent off first time orders at DripWorks!
+(Offer expires December 15, 2015.)
 This offer is for retail customers only on orders over $99 and can be used only once.
 The code is not valid with other offers, wholesale orders, drop shipped items, large tubing rolls or pond liners.

 This post is brought to you by DripWorks.
-Thank you for supporting the brands that support Garden Betty.
+Thank you for supporting the sponsors that support Garden Betty.